The University Council's Honorary Degree Committee manages nominations for honorary degrees.

 Approval process

-All proposals are considered first by the Committee, and if supported by the Committee go on to the full Council.
-Only then, if also agreed by the Council, do they go before the Regent House, the University’s governing body, for final and public approval.
+All proposals are considered first by the Committee.
+If supported by the Committee, they go on to the full Council.
+Once agreed by the Council, they go before the Regent House, the University’s governing body, for final and public approval.
 Strict confidentiality must be observed until a proposal is published and submitted to the Regent House for approval at a Congregation.

 By regulation, honorary degrees cannot be conferred in absence.
 If a proposal succeeds and an offer is made, the inability or unwillingness of the intended recipient to attend a Congregation for admission may prevent conferral.